 All students will be required to take an identification picture for safety and security purposes.
 The ID picture will be available to faculty and advisors on the class roster, advisee listing, and student contact information through web services.
 According to the FERPA Policy of Maria College, the student ID picture is considered directory information.

 BURSAR'S OFFICE

+Larissa Babbie

-Larissa Babbie Bursar Main Building (518) 861-2507 Ibabbie@mariacollege.edu
+Director of Student Accounts Main Building 518-861-2507 Ibabbie@mariacollege.edu

 Student Bill Payment